 Eligibility: The Center may be used for meetings and events by 501(c)(3) nonprofit organizations or charitable entities.

 Availability: Conference rooms are reserved on a first-come, first-served basis.
 Organizations may book rooms up to six months in advance and are allowed to use the space four times per calendar year.
-Conference rooms are available for use on Monday–Friday, from 7:30am–9:00pm.
+Conference rooms are available for use on Tuesdays and Thursdays, from 8:30am–5:00pm.

 Nature of the event: The Center is a conference center, and its use for commercial purposes or private parties is not permitted.